nosarthur/nosarthur.github.io/_posts/2018-02-17-boolean-gates.md

 When it comes to two-bit logic gates, the situation is a little different: there are two input bits and only one output bit.
 Thus we can take two approaches

-1. overwrite one input bit by the output whereas keep the other input bit intact
+1. overwrite one input bit by the output and keep the other input bit intact
-1. involve three bits in the computation: keep the input bits intact and write the output to the third bit.
+1. involve three bits in the computation: keep the input bits intact and write the output to a third bit.

-For the XOR gate, the first approach is already sufficient to construct a unitary matrix.
+For the XOR gate, the first approach is sufficient to construct a unitary matrix.
-Suppose we order the input and output as 00, 01, 10, 11 (they can be viewed as binary strings for 0, 1, 2, 3), and overwrite the second bit, then we have
+Suppose we order the input and output as 00, 01, 10, 11 (you can view them as binary strings for 0, 1, 2, 3), and overwrite the second bit, then we have

 $$\begin{bmatrix}
 1& 0 & 0 & 0\\